genesiscommunitysuccess/docs/docs/03_server/05_access-control/01_introduction.md

 The platform offers a variety of authentication methods, including Single Sign-On (SSO) authentication, username and password authentication, and Multi-factor authentication.

-The password authentication can be configured to use an internal store of users, LDAP to communicate with an external service, or a custom implementation.
+Password authentication can be configured to use:

+- an internal store of users
+- LDAP to communicate with an external service
+- a custom implementation